0000duck/OpenGL-1/7-concatenating_transformations/README.txt

 This project explains how to concatenate transformations to move an object freely in the 3D world.
-The transformation matrix will be calculated by our application once per frame (the shader would calculate it for each vertex/fragment which is inefficient).
+The transformation matrix will be calculated by our application once per frame (the shader would calculate it for each vertex/fragment).

 The transformation order is:
  1 scale